menu

 People

 One of the unique characteristics of the Midtown neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
-Also of note is NeighborhoodScout's research finding that the Midtown neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Midtown community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Midtown neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, one of the most interesting things about the Midtown neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 74.1% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.9% of the neighborhoods in America.